robotmay/photographer-io/app/views/pages/terms_of_service.md

 ### Acceptance of Terms

 By using Photographer.io ("Site") you are agreeing to be bound by these terms of service and our [privacy policy]().
-Photographer.io is owned and operated by Afternoon Robot Ltd, a United Kingdom limited company ("Company").
+Photographer.io is owned and operated by Afternoon Robot Ltd ("Company"), a United Kingdom limited company, company number 08542571.
 By using the Site you agree to the use of 'cookies' stored in your Web Browser ("Browser"), as detailed in our Privacy Policy.

 ### Description of Service